H.R.797 - Dr. James Allen Veteran Vision Equity Act of 2007110th Congress (2007-2008)

 Summary: H.R.797 — 110th Congress (2007-2008)All Bill Information (Except Text)

-Title III: Other Matters - (Sec.
-301) Requires the Secretary to provide the Secretary of Health and Human Services with information for comparison with the National Directory of New Hires for income verification purposes in order to determine eligibility for certain veteran benefits and services.
-Requires the Secretary to: (1) seek only the minimum information necessary to make such determination; (2) receive prior written consent of the individual before seeking, using, or disclosing any such information; (3) independently verify any information received prior to terminating, denying, or reducing a benefit or service; and (4) allow an opportunity for an individual to contest negative findings.
-Terminates such authority at the end of FY2011.
+Requires the Secretary of Veterans Affairs to provide the Secretary of Health and Human Services with information for comparison with the National Directory of New Hires for income verification purposes with respect to individuals under age 65 in order to determine eligibility for certain veteran benefits and services.
+Requires: (1) independent verification of information so acquired prior to terminating, denying, or reducing a benefit or service; and (2) the opportunity for an individual to contest negative findings.

-(Sec.
-302) Extends, through June 30, 2010, the Secretary's authority to provide an educational allowance to persons performing qualifying work-study activities.
+Extends, through June 30, 2009, VA authority to provide an educational allowance to persons performing qualifying work-study activities.